Marina resorts pair wet-slip dockage with a full hotel or resort property — pool access, dining, spa, and on-property activities right off your slip.

 Cons

-- • Availability can be seasonal
+- • Availability can be tight in season or in popular harbors

 Best for